MrPerruche/BRCI/README.md

-# BR-API (Update C4)
+# BR-API (Update C6)

 BR-API is an API for video game Brick Rigs.
 It allows users to create and manipulate Brick Rigs' game files that handle creations (A.K.A. vehicles).

 BR-API is closely tied to BrickLang, a programming language for Brick Rigs based using BR-API.
-Therefore, we will also include basic informations on this project.
+Therefore, we will also include basic information on this project.
 To learn more, read [link, here];

 ## Credits